vibhorag101/ECommerce-Grocery-Store/README.md

 ```
 pip install -r .\requirements.txt
 ```
-- This completes the setup process to run the website 😀
+- This completes the setup process to run the website.
+Just run using running the `run.py` file 😀

 # Demo of the website